replicatedhq/replicated-docs/docs/enterprise/installing-general-requirements.md

    To support this default behavior, the user must also have `* * *` permissions in the target namespace.

-* **App manager-specific RBAC permissions**: Alternatively, to install without wildcard permissions in the namespace, the user must have the minimum app manager-specific permissions as defined in the following Kubernetes RBAC objects:
+* **App manager-specific RBAC permissions**: To install without `* * *` permissions in the namespace, the user must have the minimum app manager-specific permissions required as defined in the following Kubernetes RBAC objects:

    ```yaml
    apiVersion: v1